-If you’re asked to commission an innovation consultancy project for a charity it is natural to feel a little scared but don’t panic.
-Yes, you are talking about the unknown but you are also working to build new products, services, campaigns, and processes to make the world better for people.
+If you’re asked to commission an research project it is natural to feel a little scared but don’t panic.
+Yes, you are talking about the unknown but you are also working to build new products, services, campaigns, and processes to grow profit and make the world better for people.

 - Try before you buy.
 Getting on with the consultant is crucial.
 It is worth asking for a free 2-hour face to face session.
 You can use this to work together scoping out a problem or for getting the consultancy to come in and chat with senior colleagues.
 Use their skills and experiences to allay fears.

 - Ask for an ‘innovation contract’.
-This sets out clearly in writing the expectations between charities and consultancy about what the project will do, how it will operate and also how innovation is tied into the corporate strategy.
+This sets out clearly in writing the expectations between your organisation and the consultancy about what the project will do, how it will operate and also how innovation is tied into your corporate strategy.
 It is easy to be bamboozled by ‘the theatre of innovation’ whereby a tonne of post-it notes and fancy powerpoint presentations are used to distract from a lack of progress.
-Focus on the real change made by innovation consultancy, not just what they did.
+Focus on the real change made by innovation consultancy, not just what the outputs..